RonakPatel0/react-navigation.github.io/versioned_docs/version-5.x/navigation-events.md

 There are 3 core events:

-- `focus` - This event is emitted when the screen comes into focus
+- `didFocus` - This event is emitted when the screen comes into focus
-- `blur` - This event is emitted when the screen goes out of focus
+- `didBlur` - This event is emitted when the screen goes out of focus
 - `state` (advanced) - This event is emitted when the navigator's state changes

 Apart from these, each navigator can emit their own custom events.
 For example, stack navigator emits `transitionStart` and `transitionEnd` events, tab navigator emits `tabPress` event etc. You can find details about the events emitted on the individual navigator's documentation.